carlsmith/coffeeshop/docs/book/cosh_storage.md

 The `set` function returns the value it set to storage.

-Note: Throughout the cosh API, URLs are distinguished from key strings by simply checking if the string contains a slash (`/`).
-If it does, it's a URL, else a key string.
-For this reason, you can not create keys containing a slash.
+Note: Throughout cosh's API, URLs are distinguished from key strings by simply checking if the string contains a slash (`/`).
+If it does, it's a URL, else a key.
+For this reason, you can not create keys containing a slash [except by hacking on `localStorage` directly].

 Keys of the pattern `cosh*` are reserved.